Canadian home sales expected to fall 11% this year | CBC News

 Home sales in Canada are projected to slide by 11 per cent this year, according to a new forecast by a national real estate group.

-In a mid-year update to its market outlook released Friday, the Canadian Real Estate Association (CREA) said resales of homes this year via the Multiple Listing Service (MLS) is now seen coming in at 459,900 units.
+In a mid-year update to its market outlook released Friday, the Canadian Real Estate Association (CREA) said sales of homes this year via the Multiple Listing Service (MLS) is now seen coming in at 459,900 units.
 Sales in 2017 topped 517,000 units.

 "The decrease almost entirely reflects weaker sales in B.C. and Ontario amid heightened housing market uncertainty, provincial policy measures, high home prices, ongoing supply shortages and this year's new mortgage stress test," CREA said in its outlook.

-The latest outlook marks a downgrade from the forecast CREA offered in March, when it said total national home resales this year were expected to total 479,400 units.
+The latest outlook marks a downgrade from the forecast CREA offered in March, when it said total national home sales this year were expected to total 479,400 units.

-The real estate group's latest forecast also says the national average price for a resale home is projected to ease this year to $499,100, which would represent a drop of just over two per cent from the 2017 national average.
+The real estate group's latest forecast also says the national average price for a home is projected to ease this year to $499,100, which would represent a drop of just over two per cent from the 2017 national average.

-May resales hit 5-year low
+May sales hit 5-year low

-Meanwhile, CREA also reported that home resales hit a five-year low in May as they dipped by a modest 0.1 per cent.
+Meanwhile, CREA also reported that home sales hit a five-year low in May as they dipped by a modest 0.1 per cent from April.

 CREA said that slightly more than half of all local housing markets reported fewer sales in May compared to April, led by the Okanagan region, Chilliwack and the Fraser Valley, together with the Durham region of the Greater Toronto Area and Quebec City.